These are the frequently asked questions for Vultr Managed Databases for MySQL.

 Yes, you must use primary keys for all database tables, which is enforced through the database configuration.

-MySQL databases offer point-in-time recovery history; the duration available depends on your node plan.
+Vultr Managed Databases for MySQL offer point-in-time recovery history, and the duration available depends on your node plan.

 You can deploy managed databases in several node plans, which are a shorthand way of identifying the available size and number of nodes.
 We offer Hobbyist, Startup, Business, and Premium node plans.